0x2c7/nguyenquangminh0711.github.io/_posts/2016-09-07-introduction-to-interval-tree.markdown

 ![Interval Tree Update Operation]({{ site.url  }}/assets/figures/introduction-to-interval-tree/tree-update3.jpg)

 There are 4 query operators and 2 update operators reaching the range `[3, 6]`.
 There are only two update operators reaching its child nodes.
 Is it a waste when we update its both left node and child node?
 The final result of the problem is to print out all the query operators' results.
-The update operators, in oposite, don't require any evidences to show that the array is updated.
+The update operators, in opposite, don't require any evidences to show that the array is updated.
 So, if the query operators only care about the range `[3, 6]`, not its children node, we could have a shortcut so that we both ensure the query results and save the update cost as much as we could by not updating non-query nodes.
 Go back to the example, the range `[3, 6]` is updated to value `10`.
 Two query operators match the range and return the query results.
 That range is updated to value `1`.
 Again, two query operators get the query results by 100% match.
 We come up with an idea: when updating, if the update range match 100% with the node range, cache that update value without browsing the children nodes, otherwise, continue browsing left and right child node of that node; in the recursive tree, update the range max of each node.
-To match with that idea, the query idea must be audited: starting with the root, if the node range match 100% with the query range, return the range max as the querying result, otherwise, migrate the current node's cache to its children, clear currnt node cache and continue to browse left and right node and return maximum values between left and right querying result.
+To match with that idea, the query idea must be audited: starting with the root, if the node range match 100% with the query range, return the range max as the querying result, otherwise, migrate the current node's cache to its children, clear current node cache and continue to browse left and right node and return maximum values between left and right querying result.
 Hm..
 It becomes more complicated now.
 The node of the tree is expanded with an extra attribute (pink rectangle in the assets/figures).
 By default, the cache attribute is null.
 Let's make it easier by returning to our example:

 ![Interval Tree full]({{ site.url  }}/assets/figures/introduction-to-interval-tree/tree-full.jpg)